FBI agent Alex Voretti just had the hottest kiss of his life—with a woman who thinks he’s his twin…

-She downed the liquor in one practiced motion, and when she set the glass down, she was even closer to him.
-She smelled like sunshine and adventure, and before he realized what he was doing, the other glass was in his hand.
+When she set the glass down, she was even closer to him.
+She smelled like sunshine and possibilities, and before he realized what he was doing, the other glass was in his hand.
 “To adventures.”

 The vodka didn’t burn the way it usually did.
 He was already hot from Nikki’s touch.

-It had been too long since he’d gotten laid—over three months since he’d said goodbye to his ex-girlfriend Gabby.
+It had been too long since he’d gotten laid—he’d broken up with Gabby three months ago.
 He needed to get back out there.
 Find an appropriate outlet for this buildup of lust he hadn’t even been aware of.

 “Look,” Nikki said.
 “I know this isn’t the relationship we agreed on.
 But things change.
 Feelings change.”

-“I…” He had to shut her down.
+He had to shut her down.
 Though he wasn’t officially her supervisor, he was supposed to be looking out for her—making sure she didn’t get herself into any more trouble.
-And he couldn’t start a relationship when he was going to move five hundred miles away as soon as his transfer went through.
+And he couldn’t start a relationship when he was going to move five hundred miles away as soon as his transfer to the FBI’s San Francisco field office went through.
 “It’s not that I don’t… As much as I might want…”

 “I’m not asking for a lifetime commitment.
 I just want to explore.”
 Her hand found the center of his chest.
-It burned through his T-shirt to the bare skin underneath, taking his brain out of commission.
+It burned through his T-shirt, taking his brain out of commission.
 “See where this goes.”

 Her head tilted toward him, her lips on a collision course with his.

 Nikki’s lips met his.
-Energy zinged through his skin like a lightening strike, waking up every organ, every muscle, every cell.
+Energy zinged through his skin like lightening, waking up every organ, every muscle, every cell.